azimuth-cloud/azimuth-config/docs/configuration/17-standalone-mode.md

 ##### GitHub

 - Select GitHub from the list of options.
-- On another page, go to your GitHub account and open `settings -> developer settings -> OAuth apps`
+- On another page, go to your GitHub account and open `Settings -> Developer Settings -> OAuth apps`
 - Create a new OAuth app.
 - Set the homepage URL to `http://identity.apps.<your-azimuth-ip>.sslip.io`
 - Set the callback URL to `http://identity.apps.<your-azimuth-ip>.sslip.io/realms/azimuth-users/broker/github/endpoint`